College of Engineering Karunagappally

-The Government College of Engineering Karunagappally (CEK) is a public institute of engineering and technology in Karunagappally, in the north-west of Kollam district, Kerala, India.
+The Government College of Engineering Karunagappally (KNP) is a public institute of engineering and technology in Karunagappally, in the north-west of Kollam district, Kerala, India.
 Established in 1999 by the Government of Kerala, it is the second engineering college in Kollam district the fourth engineering college under the aegis of the state government's Institute of Human Resources Development in Electronics.
 The institute is affiliated to the A P J Abdul Kalam Technological University, Recognized by AICTE and Accredited by National Board of Accreditation(NBA).
 It is the second engineering College in the Kerala Section to win the prestigious IEEE Region 10(Asia - Pacific) Exemplary Student Branch Award, First and Only student branch in Asia Pacific Region to win the IEEE MGA Regional Exemplary Student Branch Award five times in a row.

 The college offers four undergraduate programmes and two postgraduate programmes in the field of engineering and technology.
 Since 2012 it has been aided by the World Bank under the Government of India's TEQIP Programme.